DS-2029: Application for Consular Report of Birth Abroad for a U.S. Citizen

 DS-2029 – Consular Report of Birth Abroad for a U.S. Citizen

-When an applicant is gathering together the required documentation, it is important to note that all supporting documents must be original or certified copies of original.
+When an applicant is gathering together the required documentation, it is important to note that all supporting documents must be original or certified copies of the original.
 Certified copies bear the seal of a court, the seal of the vital records office that issued the document or other recognized authority.
 No ordinary copies will be accepted under any circumstances.

 Documents To Submit with DS-2029